Google Search rivals urge EU to revisit Android antitrust case

 The story so far

-This latest development in Google’s spiraling antitrust woes can be traced back to 2018, when EU antitrust regulators hit the company with a record $5 billion fine (which is currently under appeal).
+This latest development in Google’s antitrust saga can be traced back to 2018, when EU antitrust regulators hit the company with a record $5 billion fine (currently under appeal).
 The fine was levied over the way Google bundled its services on Android, giving handset manufacturers little choice in terms of which Google apps and services to preinstall.

 In response to the ruling, Google overhauled its Android licensing model in Europe, electing to separate Google Search and Chrome from its other suite of apps and to offer different licenses for each “bundle” — which it would charge for.
-As part of these measures, Google introduced an auction process that would give alternative search engines a better chance to become the default provider on mobile devices sold in Europe.
+As part of these measures, Google introduced an auction process that would give rival search engines a better chance of becoming the default provider on mobile devices sold in Europe.
 This would involve Google serving up a “choice screen” during a device’s initial setup process.
-The winning bidders would agree to pay Google every time a user chose them as the default search engine, after which the whole process would start all over again each quarter.
+The winning bidders would agree to pay Google every time a user chose their search engine as the default, and the whole process would start all over again each quarter.

-Rival search engines have long criticized this “pay-to-play” process, and some of them opted not to participate, on the grounds that the auction is “unethical and anti-competitive.”
-DuckDuckGo has argued that search engines that “squeeze money out of every last drop of people’s personal information” are better positioned to outbid privacy-focused or ethical search engines that don’t put profits first.
+Rival search engines have long criticized this “pay-to-play” process, and some of them have opted not to participate on the grounds that the auction is “unethical and anti-competitive.”
+DuckDuckGo has argued that search engines that “squeeze money out of every last drop of people’s personal information” are better positioned to outbid privacy-focused or ethical search engines.

 “An auction system pushes participants to bid up to their profitability per user — effectively transferring their margins to Google,” a DuckDuckGo spokesperson told VentureBeat.